Meowmeowzers/relacade/README.md

 4. Wait for the installation to finish.

 ## Important components
-1. Input Tile
-	- Contains data for your tile.
-2. Input Tile Set
+1. Input Tile Set
 	- An asset that contains a set of input tiles.
-Provides convenience.
-3. Wave Tile Grid
+2. Wave Tile Grid
 	- A game object that serves as a canvas for the level generation process.
-Only runs in Editor runtime.
-4. Tile Set Up Window
+3. Tile Set Up Window
 	- A dedicated window for setting up input tiles.
 Provide an input tile set.

 ## How to use